And How—The Bigger the Better!

 Lots of Facebook friends, LinkedIn connections, Twitter followers (even if you have to buy them), lots of tweets and likes and shares.
 And then there was Klout. *Note:*Klout is now kaput.
 Stay tuned for a replacement meta-social Web tool to quantify your (digital) importance.

-Klout is about your clout.
-It’s a site that helps you ‘measure your online impact’.
-The bigger your Klout score, the more influential you are.
+Klout was about your clout.
+It was a site that helped you ‘measure your online impact’.
+The bigger your Klout score, the more influential you were.
 According to Klout, anyway.
-Note: It takes little for a Klout score to slip, but it takes lots to boost it.
-This entails a lot of hard work to keep up with the Joneses … and Trumps and Biebers and Gagas.
+But it took little for a Klout score to slip, and lot, lots, lots! to boost it.
+This entailed some hard yakka to keep up with the Joneses … and the Kardashians.

 Social media algorithms are voracious, and surpassing others is the next big thing (although, where weight is concerned, big is not really phat.
 So say the image-makers).